 In addition to smelling great, perfume-infused hair shampoo can also help to make the hair look shinier and feel softer.
 This is because the perfume helps to coat the hair shaft, which can make it appear more lustrous.

 If you’re looking to give your hair a little extra love, consider using essential oils in your shampoo.
-Essential oils can help to promote hair growth, prevent hair loss, and keep your scalp healthy.
+Essential oils can help to promote hair growth, prevent hair loss, and keep your scalp very healthy.

 There are a few different ways you can add essential oils to your shampoo.
 You can add a few drops to your regular shampoo, or you can make your own shampoo using essential oils as the main ingredients.